Full of B vitamins and copper, mushrooms make for a healthy addition to your dinner.

 One last thing: if you have a bag of dried mushrooms, they’ll be fine on your counter for up to 2-3 years.

-Mushrooms last longer than a lot of other veg.
+Mushrooms last longer than a lot of other vegetables.
 About a week in, you’ll start to notice slime, and that’s a sign you should use them or lose them!

 With niacin, good for the digestive system, and riboflavin, essential for the formation of red blood cells, you should definitely eat your mushrooms before they go bad!